MicrosoftDocs/community-content/community-content/templates/concept-template.md

 ---
 title: Concept topic template #Required; page title is displayed in search results.
 Include the brand.
 Don't use any puncutation, such as colons, commas, or periods.
 description: Concept description #Required; article description that is displayed in search results.
-author: carlyrevier #Required; your GitHub user alias, with correct capitalization. ms.author: mlcc-owners #Required; a Microsoft distribution list; don't change. ms.service: azure #Required; request from Microsoft admin. ms.topic: concept-article #Required; leave this attribute/value as-is.
+author: pdebruin #Required; your GitHub user alias, with correct capitalization. ms.author: mlcc-owners #Required; a Microsoft distribution list; don't change. ms.service: azure #Required; request from Microsoft admin. ms.topic: concept-article #Required; leave this attribute/value as-is.